 While driving in France: Highway signs are in blue and smaller natinoal or distric roads are green or white

 There are many services available on the highways, such as gas stations and picnic areas.
-The food options aren't great, as they'll be more expensive than anything you'd find in a supermarket or grocery store outside of the highway.
+The food options aren't great, as they'll be more expensive than anything you'd find in a supermarket or grocery store in towns.
 Eat before you travel, bring a picnic, or find a nice little place once you get off the highway.

 Highway tolls